 In support of our values and aims, we have a series of aspirations which we intend to fulfil through the development of the school’s unique and specialist culture.
 We intend to deliver these through the effective enactment of our school and community development plan.

-Involve local businesses, industry and organisations such as H.M.
-Armed Forces in helping to effectively prepare pupils to progress into employment, uniformed services, further training or higher education, according to their individual abilities, aptitudes and ambitions.
+- Involve local businesses, industry and organisations in helping to effectively prepare pupils to progress into employment, uniformed services, further training or higher education, according to their individual abilities, aptitudes and ambitions.